mutwiri-2/linux/command_line_basics.md

   * There are two different ways to specify a path:
      * Absolute path: This is the path from the root directory.
 The root directory is commonly shown as a slash.
 Every time your path starts with / it means you are starting from the root directory.
      * Relative path: This is the path from where you are currently in filesystem.
+It can get pretty tiring navigating with absolute and relative paths all the time, luckily there are some shortcuts to help you out.

+* `$cd .` (current directory).
+This is the directory you are currently in.
+* `$cd ..` (parent directory).
+Takes you to the directory above your current.
+* `$cd ~` (home directory).
+This directory defaults to your “home directory”.
+Same as `$cd` without any arguments
+* `$cd -` (previous directory).
+This will take you to the previous directory you were just at.